Report on Assembly Standards

 For a reference genome to count towards the EBP goals it must be submitted to the INSDC (GenBank/EMBL/DDBJ) Genomes Division for open access use by the scientific community.

 As well as connecting to a BioProject, an assembly needs to be assigned to a “txid” entry in the NCBI Taxonomy database.
-Although txid identifiers can be created for informal taxa such as Maylandia sp. “pearly”, we would like EBP genomes to be associated with taxonomically valid species names, and urge EBP-affiliated projects to work with appropriate taxonomists to identify samples to a species and where necessary to establish the species name in the standard manner in the literature.
+Although txid identifiers can be created for informal taxa such as Maylandia sp. “pearly”, we would prefer EBP genomes to be associated with taxonomically valid species names, and urge EBP-affiliated projects to work with appropriate taxonomists to identify samples to a species and where necessary to establish the species name in the standard manner in the literature.
 Txid identifiers at levels below species (e.g. subspecies or strains) will be tracked by EBP at the species level.

 Furthermore, in addition to the numerical identifiers generated for assemblies by the public databases we request projects to adopt the tolid (for Tree of Life ID) standard short nomenclature for samples and assemblies, as used by the VGP and Darwin Tree of Life project.
 This takes the form <clade><gen><spec><ind>.<assembly> e.g. ilAlcRepa1.1 for the first assembly of insect lepidoptera Alcis repandata individual 1.
 Unique species designations have been generated to cover all ~485,000 species with data in INSDC or found in Britain and Ireland with relatively few clashes that were resolved with a simple process; other species can be added on request.
 From summer 2024, tolids can also be assigned to subspecies, variants or other taxonomic levels below “species”.
 The assigned tolids will reflect the parent species to preserve the ability of EBP species level accounting.
+In case a pool of specimen was sequenced, a unique tolid can be assigned to the specific pool.
 A server to view and assign unique individual identifiers for samples is available at https://id.tol.sanger.ac.uk/, where you can also find details on the two letter prefix assignments which assigns all 26 letters to a top level partition of the tree of life.
 For queries please contact tolid-help@sanger.ac.uk.
+See Blaxter et al. [5] for an introduction to tolids, txid and notes on obtaining txid for currently unrepresented species

 Finally, it is mandatory for EBP assemblies to submit to INSDC the primary raw data used to build the assembly along with the primary assemblies.
 For ENA submissions, the raw data needs to be referred to in the RUN_REF fields of the manifest of the assembly submission, as indicated in the instructions at https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#manifest-files.
 For Genbank submissions, instructions can be found here: https://www.ncbi.nlm.nih.gov/sra/docs/submit/.
-Submission of assemblies and raw reads with the above recommended Bioproject umbrella structure will ensure linking and discoverability
+Submission of assemblies and raw reads with the above recommended Bioproject umbrella structure will ensure linking and discoverability.

 4. diploid assemblies:

-This section was added to version 5 following a discussion in the EBP/VGP assembly call on 5 May 2023.
+History: This section was added to version 5 following a discussion in the EBP/VGP assembly call on 5 May 2023.

-Species with heterogametic sex chromosomes.
-Because it is desired that the primary reference contains as complete a representation as possible of the species’ genome in haploid form, we recommend that .hap1 should contain the non-recombining Y as well as the X (or the non-recombining W as well as Z for ZW system species) and .hap2 should just contain the pseudo-autosomal region(s) of Y or W. An important requirement is that all the material should come from the same individual, and that the sum of the material in .hap1 and .hap2 should give the complete diploid genome.
+For species that have heterogametic karyotypes (X0, XY, ZW, and variants thereof) sequencing of the heterogametic sex (male or female as relevant) is strongly recommended..
+Because it is desired that the primary reference contains as complete a representation as possible of the species’ genome in haploid form, we recommend that .hap1 should contain the entirety of all known sex chromosomes, along with metadata describing the location of any pseudoautosomal regions and/or the non-recombining region (to allow for downstream masking of the recombining sequences, but to prevent loss of information. .
+An important requirement is that all the material should come from the same individual, and that the sum of the material in all haplotype assemblies should give the complete diploid/polyploid genome.
 For X0 or Z0 species .hap1 should contain the X or Z chromosome.
+For U/V species, .hap1 should include the U and V; sequencing one sexed individual (male or female) will likely preclude the identification of the sex chromosomes.

 The organellar (mitochondrion, plastid etc.) genomes should be included in the primary assembly.